Kenny Chesney: Career

-Everywhere We Go (1999)

-Everywhere We Go, Chesney's fourth album from BNA, came in 1999.
+Everywhere We Go, Chesney's fourth album from BNA, was released in March 1999.
 That album produced two consecutive number one hits with "How Forever Feels" and "You Had Me from Hello" (the latter inspired by a line in the movie Jerry Maguire).
 The album also produced two more singles with "She Thinks My Tractor's Sexy" and "What I Need to Do", which peaked at numbers 11 and 8 on the country charts, respectively.
 Everywhere We Go was Chesney's first album to be certified platinum.
-The album marked a departure from his original neotraditional country sound, to his more familiar country pop/trop rock/Gulf and Western sound he has since become known for.
+The album marked a departure from his original neotraditional country sound, to his more familiar country pop or tropical rock sound he has since become known for.

-Greatest Hits (2000)

-By 2000, Chesney released his Greatest Hits compilation album.
+In September 2000, Chesney released his Greatest Hits compilation album.
 It included four new tracks, as well as updated versions of "Fall in Love", "The Tin Man", and "Back Where I Come From".
 The new version of "The Tin Man" was one of the disc's three singles, along with two of the new tracks, "I Lost It" and "Don't Happen Twice".
-In 2001 he performed with Kid Rock at a Waylon Jennings tribute concert covering Waylon's song Luckenbach Texas.
+In 2001, he performed with Kid Rock at a Waylon Jennings tribute concert covering Waylon's song "Luckenbach Texas".

-No Shoes, No Shirt, No Problems (2002–03)

-The album No Shoes, No Shirt, No Problems was released in 2002.
+The album No Shoes, No Shirt, No Problems was released in April 2002.
 Its lead-off single, "Young", peaked at number 2, while the follower "The Good Stuff" spent seven weeks at number 1 and became Billboard's number one country song of the year for 2002.
-The video for "Young" was honored by CMT with the Video of the Year and Male Video of the Year awards for 2002.
-In 2003, ACM honored Chesney as Top Male Vocalist of the Year, while "The Good Stuff" received the award for Single Record of the Year.
-CMT later recognized the video for the album's title track as the Hottest Video of the Year.
+The album also became his first to top both the Billboard 200 and the Top Country Albums Chart.
+In June 2002, the video for "Young" was honored by CMT with the Video of the Year and Male Video of the Year awards.
+A Lot of Things Different originally written by Bill Anderson, was the third single from the album and peaked at number 6.
+Big Star, released January 2003, was the fourth single released from the album and peaked at number 2 seven weeks later.
+In May 2003, ACM honored Chesney as Top Male Vocalist of the Year, while "The Good Stuff" received the award for Single Record of the Year.
+In April 2004, title track won the Hottest Video of the Year at the CMT awards, given to the fan-voted "sexiest" clip.
+No Shoes, No Shirt, No Problems has since been certified platinum 5x.

-All I Want for Christmas Is a Real Good Tan (2003)

-In 2003, Chesney recorded All I Want for Christmas Is a Real Good Tan.
+In October 2003, Chesney recorded All I Want for Christmas Is a Real Good Tan.
 The album's title track peaked at No. 30 on the country charts from holiday airplay.
 Other notable work Chesney did in 2003 is that he co wrote Kid Rock's single "Cold and Empty" from his self-titled 6th studio album Kid Rock.